davidpelaez/blocks-template/readme.md

 Creating new blocks should be rare as the idea of this website's code structure is exactly to allow you to write copy and structure pages using existing carefuly tuned blocks that are responsive out of the box.
 However, if you find the need, here's how to create blocks.

 To create new blocks you create the markup as an emblem file, then you can add optional sass for your block in `source/global/blocks` as a sass partial.
 If you add the sass partial you must import it in `source/global/blocks/_blocks.sass`.
 Block are handlebars templates since they're emblem.js documents, you can use this to customize the markup rendering based on the context.
 You can even create sophisticated handlerbars helpers by defining the functions in `lib/blocksite-compiler/lib/handlebars.coffee`.

+# How to use this repo

+Given the short time to apply for Stripe's open source retreat, this is the simplest version of the code I had private and without release.
+It's now open source and I think the most important part of this readme is to communicate the function and let you browse the source and get the alternative structure that I suggest expressed as a static site generator.
+However, if you must run it, it works even though it currently doesn't yield the most beatiful site!

+You need node v.0.10 or older, then install the following _global dependencies_ with `npm install -g <pkg-name>`:

+* broccoli-cli
+* bower

+After you have the global deps, you can install this repo's dependencies with:

+* `npm install`
+* `bower install`

+You should be ready to serve the site for development with `broccoli serve  --host 0.0.0.0`.
+This would serve the site on `localhost:4200` and reload as you change files in the source folder.
+The host option in the serve command is optional but allows you to load the site from other devices on your same network by using your IP, for instance to check mobile versions on real smartphones.

+If you want to build the whole site into a local folder you can do `broccoli build dist` and that would create the dist folder with all the required files.
+You can then go into this folder in your terminal and run `python -m SimpleHTTPServer` to test the standalone compiled site and see it has all files required.
+The python command starts a server that listen on `localhost:8000`.

 # Known bugs